Two Africans looking for Shakespeare. A moving comedy by Two Gents Productions & Tara Arts

 SHAKESPEARE, RACE AND IDENTITY

-Dr Preti Taneja award-winning writer, We That Are Young ,and scholar Jesus College Cambridge and BBC Radio 3 New Generation Thinker.
+Dr Preti Taneja award-winning writer, We That Are Young , and scholar at Warwick University and Jesus College Cambridge and BBC Radio 3 New Generation Thinker.

 Tonderai Munyevu writer of The Moors